everysportmediagroup/everysport-api-documentation/basics/design_principles.md

 ## Pagination
-We use 'index' and 'limit' parameters to return a slice of a longer list.
+We use 'offset' and 'limit' parameters to return a slice of a longer list.

 	/leagues/54258/events?offset=10&limit=10